jhrv/sensu-influxdb-extension/README.md

 Sensu extension for sending metrics with graphite data-format to InfluxDB (>=0.9).

-For each sensu-event it receives, it will split the sensu-output into **measurements** and extract tags defined on the sensu-client configuration into **tags**.
+For each sensu-event it receives, it will split the sensu-output into **measurements** and **points**  and extract tags defined on the sensu-client configuration into **tags**.

-This extension uses the InfluxDB REST-API directly and does not require any extra gems to be installed.
+This extension uses the InfluxDB REST-API directly.

 # Getting started